A three hour Author Workshop is available to all schools purchasing the PostcardsFromSpace full schools package. Click here to find out more.

 Kids love them!!

 The PostcardsFrom… project arose in the Covid-19 lockdown of 2020, when many parents were struggling with home schooling.
-The aim is to educate children on a given topic with stunning pictures and fun, interesting stories.
+The aim is to educate children on a given topic with stunning pictures and fun, interesting stories, with supporting online activities.

 All the postcards have been assessed by expert teachers for their direct subject content, as well as for improving literacy.